Goda’s Slave – Chapter 13: Full of Kanna Rava

 “Then why did you do it?”

 Goda’s ghostly smile grew more obvious, and she took a step forward until she was close enough that Kanna could feel a pocket of heat rushing towards her through the cool air.
-Just that alone made Kanna afraid, made her heart start racing again, but she stood her ground and tried not to make her anxiety obvious.
+Just that alone made Kanna afraid and sent her heart racing again, but she stood her ground and tried not to make her anxiety obvious.

 “You must be a masochist after all, then,” Goda said with amusement.
 “I’m so painfully ugly to look at, and yet you still look at me with such intensity.
 You must love to be repulsed.”